// blog/developer/

 The Five Flexbox Properties You Actually Need

 1. display: flex on the container.
-This is the switch that turns Flexbox on.
+This turns Flexbox on.
 Everything else is configuration.

 2. flex-direction: row (default, items flow left to right) or column (items stack top to bottom).
 This determines your main axis.